lcsirmaz/entropy-rules/copy/DESCRIPTION.md

     # extract inequalities which do not follow from those in base.new
     utils/checkall.pl vlp/NN.res base.new > result/NN.new

-The file [base.new](base.new) contains the DFZ inequalities in machine readable form.
-The applied copy strings are listed in [copy.txt](copy.txt) indicating which string yields no new additional inequality.
-As a final step, the minimal set of inequalities is extracted to [ineq.txt](ineq.txt).
+The file [base.new](base.new) contains the original DFZ inequalities.
+The applied copy strings used are listed in [copy.txt](copy.txt).
+Finally, unsuperseded inequalities are extracted to [ineq.txt](ineq.txt).

     # determine which inequalities are superseded by others
     utils/purge.pl base.new result/*.new > supd.new